LegendOfMCPE/WorldEditArt/README.md

 > a projection wand is used on a point that cannot be used as the respective radius, the **closest possible point** (not
 > the rotated point!) will be used instead.
 >
 > The mechanism is quite complicated and cannot be explained with words easily.
-Try experimenting them in the game insetad!
+Try experimenting them in the game
+> instead!

 ---